Pseudouridine, mRNA Vaccines & Spike Protein Persistence

 This is what can happen when ribosomes encounter mRNA in which the three-letter codes have been tweaked in the way we’ve described.
 Ribosomal pausing can cause the protein to fold in ways it wouldn’t otherwise.
 The 3-D shape that a linear sequence of amino acids is folded into is a critical determinant of protein function.
 If the same amino acid sequence gets folded in two different ways, the resulting proteins will not behave the same way.

-All of this stuff definitely can and does happen in other contexts.
+All of this stuff can and does happen in other contexts.
 Is it actually happening with the mRNA in the Pfizer and Moderna vaccines?
 Is the mRNA they contain producing not only bona fide SARS-CoV-2 spike protein, but also protein variants created as a consequence of these sequence changes engineered into the vaccine mRNA?

 The answer is: we don’t know.
 But Pfizer and Moderna probably do.